aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 The above shows the default `horizontal` `layout_strategy`.
 See `:help telescope.layout` for more detail on the various different layouts available.

-The above `setup` function set global settings which are applied to all built-in pickers.
+The above `setup` function sets global settings which are applied to all built-in pickers.
 However, certain pickers are better suited to other layouts than the default `horizontal` layout.
 Luckily, Telescope allows each picker to be called with its own settings, and each layout can be configured individually with some simple Lua functions.

-Just as an aside to make more sense of the next section, my Telescope configuration has a dedicated folder `nvim/lua/ah/telescope`, with the following structure.
-The plug-in is set up and required in `init.lua`, and various functions are kept in `utils.lua` to be called from the `mappings.lua`.
+Just as an aside to make more sense of the next section, my Telescope configuration has a dedicated folder `nvim/lua/ah/telescope`.
+The plug-in is set up and required in `init.lua`, and various functions are kept in `utils.lua` to be called from `mappings.lua`.

 ```bash
 telescope